RCNRP/tabremoval/README.md

 - [ ] Add editable config
 - [ ] Add an txt file with all the default tabs

-And posibilly more, if you have any suggestions tell me!
+And posibilly more, if you have any suggestions simply create an [Issue](https://github.com/RCNRP/tabremoval/issues/new) with the "Suggestion" label!